Taryn Fiebig

 Taryn Fiebig (1 February 1972 – 20 March 2021) was an Australian soprano, a principal soprano of Opera Australia who also performed internationally.
 She appeared in many Mozart roles such as Susanna and Zerlina.
 The versatile singer also performed in Baroque opera, Italian repertoire, contemporary opera, operetta and musical theatre.

 Early life

-Born in Perth, Fiebig initially graduated as a cellist from the School of Music at the University of Western Australia, before commencing vocal training, occasionally marrying the two on stage, with her cello accompanying her own singing.
+Born in Perth, Fiebig was a music student at Churchlands Senior High School from 1985 – 1989.
+She initially graduated as a cellist from the School of Music at the University of Western Australia, before commencing vocal training, occasionally marrying the two on stage, with her cello accompanying her own singing.

 Career

 She joined Opera Australia in 2005 as a principal soprano.
 Her roles for that company include Mozart's Servilia in La clemenza di Tito, Susanna in The Marriage of Figaro (televised and recorded), Zerlina in Don Giovanni, both Papagena and Pamina in The Magic Flute.
 She appeared in Baroque opera such as Belinda in Purcell's Dido and Aeneas and Galatea in Handel's Acis and Galatea, and in Italian opera including Lisa in Bellini's La sonnambula, Clorinda in Rossini's La Cenerentola, and Musetta in Puccini's La bohème.
 She performed the roles of The Plaintiff in Trial by Jury, Rose in Lakmé by Delibes, Karolka in Janáček's Jenůfa, and Aphrodite in Richard Mills' The Love of the Nightingale.
 In musical theatre and operetta, she appeared as Gianetta in The Gondoliers, as The Plaintiff in Trial by Jury, and Adele in Die Fledermaus by Johann Strauss.

 In 2006/07, she was Mabel in The Pirates of Penzance, alongside Anthony Warlow as the Pirate King and David Hobson as Frederic.
 In 2008 and 2009, she performed as Eliza Doolittle in a national tour of My Fair Lady opposite UK actor Richard E. Grant.
 Fiebig sang the role of Sicle in Pinchgut Opera's 2009 production of Francesco Cavalli's 1644 opera Ormindo.
 In 2010, Fiebig was nominated for the Helpmann Awards' Best Female Performer in a Supporting Role in an Opera for Brett Dean's Bliss and La sonnambula; she won the award for her creation of the role of Lucy in Bliss.

 In 2011, she sang Yum-Yum in Opera Australia's production of The Mikado which was televised on ABC Television.
 In 2012, Fiebig added the role of Pamina in Julie Taymor's English-language production of The Magic Flute to her repertoire.
 In 2013, she sang Oscar in Verdi's Un ballo in maschera directed by La Fura dels Baus.

 More roles include Nannetta in Verdi's Falstaff (2014), Despina in Mozart's Così fan tutte (2016), Gutrune in Wagner's Götterdämmerung (2016) and Mother in Metamorphosis by the Australian composer Brian Howard (2018).
 For latter role she won her second Helpmann Award in 2019 for Best Female Performer in a Supporting Role in an Opera.
 In 2019, for Pinchgut Opera, she performed as Selinda in Vivaldi's Farnace.